maiabdeltwab/company-car-management-API/README.md

 ## Technology
-.Net core Api
+* .Net core Api
+* MS SQL Server

 ## Features
 * CRUD operations for car and employee entities.
-* Register cars out/in the parking (Retrieve cars' data in or out the parking)
+* Register cars out/in the parking (Retrieve cars' data in or out the parking).
-* Each car create with its access card with welcome credit of 10$
+* Each car create with its access card with welcome credit of 10$.
-* When the car passes through a highway gate the card is charged 4$ (show remaining balance in the card or the due amount)
+* When the car passes through a highway gate the card is charged 4$ (show remaining balance in the card or the due amount).
-* Recharge the access card with given amount
+* Recharge the access card with given amount.

 ## Instructions
 * You can run the application on Visual Studio IDE or VS Code.